 [that the units experiment with] new models of community.
-This search must be done with creative fidelity: fidelity to the genuine Redemptorist tradition and a spirit of openness to the signs of the times.104 ensure that there are support systems and structures in every community which promote community and personal prayer, common celebration of the Eucharist, community recreation, community meetings for faith-sharing and pastoral planning.105
+This search must be done with creative fidelity: fidelity to the genuine Redemptorist tradition and a spirit of openness to the signs of the times.

 The XXII General Chapter also encouraged Redemptorists to